 Plastic pollution is affecting the oceans across the world, and some reports estimate that by 2050 there could be more plastic in the ocean than fish.
 Marine life like fish, birds and sea turtles can mistake plastic for food and eventually starve or become entangled and suffocate.
 Sadly, many islands did not take-action quickly enough and their reef systems have collapsed.
 Collapsed reef systems result in losses in tourism, fishing revenue, floods, deteriorated water quality, and less resistance to storms.
 Luckily, Curacao still has the chance to protect itself if action is taken immediately.

 “Scuba divers have a deep connection to the ocean and a desire to want to protect it.
-We love to mix the passion for ocean adventure with conservation,” says Joanne Marston, Community Engagement Manager at Project AWARE, a global movement for ocean protection.
+We love to mix the passion for ocean adventure with conservation,” says Jack Fishman at Project AWARE, a global movement for ocean protection.

-“The community of Curacao are true leaders in the fight to protect what we love.
-Together dive centres on the island have united to protect their local dive sites from the onslaught of trash.
-They realise that conservation cannot be done in isolation – it takes the collaborative efforts of all to really make change,” Marston added.
+He went on to say that, “the community of Curacao are true leaders in the fight to protect what we love.
+Together dive centers on the island have united to protect their local dive sites from the onslaught of trash.
+They realize that conservation cannot be done in isolation and that it takes the collaborative efforts of all to really make change.”

 In 2017, 47 separate clean-ups events were organized removing 1,517kg’s (3,344 lbs) of marine debris by 504 volunteers made up of locals and tourists.
-In 2018, due to an expanded initiative, the CHATA Dive Task Force will be organizing even more events in the hope to bridge the gap in knowledge through the Dive Against Debris™ Specialty Course and public outreach for a sustainable and a responsible Curaçao that will help inform and drive policy change.
+Then, between 2018 and 2019, due to an expanded initiative, the Curaçao Diving Industry expanded to organize even more events, that included the Curaçao International Diving Festival, hoping to bridge the gap between knowledge (through teaching the Dive Against Debris™ Specialty Course) and public outreach to increase the understanding about what sustainability means to ultimately inform the citizen’s of Curaçao about individual responsibility and to drive policy change.

-According to CHATA CEO, Miles Mercera, “Our island’s subaquatic life is one of the many things that sets our island apart from the others in the Caribbean.
+According to the Curaçao Hospitality and Tourism Association, “Our island’s subaquatic life is one of the many things that sets our island apart from the others in the Caribbean.
 So, it is of immense importance that we all work together as a sustainable community to conserve our ocean.
-The commitment of the Dive Task Force to the Dive Against Debris and Adopt a Dive Site Initiative is the first step for sustaining and spreading awareness of our island’s ocean life.
-With the assistance and teamwork of the entire community I am certain that we can make this initiative bigger, create a sustainable change and provide the upcoming generation a healthier ecological marine life.”
+The commitment of the Curaçao Diving Industry to the Dive Against Debris and Adopt a Dive Site Initiative is the first step for sustaining and spreading awareness of our island’s ocean life.
+With the assistance and teamwork of the entire community, we are certain that we can make this initiative bigger, create a sustainable change and provide the upcoming generation a healthier ecological marine life.”

-If you’re a certified diver, help protect the future of Curacao’s sea by joining one of the CHATA Dive Task Force members for a free monthly Dive Against Debris™ clean-up here on Curaçao to collect/remove marine debris and report important data.
+If you’re a certified diver, then dive in an help protect the future of Curacao’s fringing reef system by joining one of the Curaçao Diving Industry members for a free monthly Dive Against Debris™ clean-up here on Curaçao to collect/remove marine debris and report important data.
 Together, we are making a difference one dive at a time.
 Let’s enjoy our coral reefs but let’s protect them for future generations!

 Established in 1992, Project AWARE® is a global movement for ocean protection powered by a community of adventurers.
-Our mission is to connect the passion for ocean adventure with the purpose of marine conservation.
-We bring together a dedicated team of individuals around the world who share a passion for ocean protection and adventure to secure real and direct environmental victories.
-We collaborate, co-create and partner with individuals, governments, NGOS, and businesses who, like us, believe in a future where the ocean no longer needs protecting.
+Their mission is to connect the passion for ocean adventure with the purpose of marine conservation.
+They bring together a dedicated team of individuals around the world who share a passion for ocean protection and adventure to secure real and direct environmental victories.
+They collaborate, co-create and partner with individuals, governments, NGOS, and businesses who, like us, believe in a future where the ocean no longer needs protecting.

 Don’t let your dives go to waste!
-Grab your mesh bag, scuba gear and data card to make #EveryDiveaSurveyDive and contribute to the #NextMillion2020 goal!
+Grab your mesh bag, scuba gear and data card to make #EveryDiveaSurveyDive.

 Project AWARE’s flagship citizen-science program, Dive Against Debris®, empowers scuba divers to remove marine debris from the ocean and report data on the types, quantities and locations of materials collected.